Richie Poulton: Early life

-Poulton was born in October 1962 in Christchurch.
-His father was a financier, his mother was a "stay-at-home mum"..
+Richie Graham Poulton was born in Christchurch in 1962.
+His father was a financier, his mother was a "stay-at-home mum".
 He was one of two sons.
 For Poulton's father's work, the family moved from Christchurch to Wellington, and then to Auckland.
-Poulton's last four years of school were at Auckland_Grammar_School.
+Poulton's last four years of school were at Auckland Grammar School.
 Although he enjoyed the academic parts of his schooling, he enjoyed sport more, playing cricket in the summer and rugby union in the winter.
 He was a member of the school's senior rugby team the coach of which was Graham Henry, who eventually coached the New Zealand national rugby union team, the All Blacks.

 University education and career

 On finishing high school, Poulton moved to Dunedin to attend the University of Otago.
 There he received his master's degree in science and his postgraduate diploma in clinical psychology.
 During his diploma studies, Poulton worked as an interviewer for the Dunedin Study, helping Terrie Moffitt assess 13-year-old study participants.

 After completing his degrees in 1988, Poulton went to England.
-He lived in South London -- an impoverished area -- and worked as a clinical psychologist.
+He lived in South London—an impoverished area—and worked as a clinical psychologist.
 Burned out and broke after 18 months, he then went to Sydney, Australia, by which time his parents had moved there.
 He worked for a year as a clinical psychologist and then enrolled for a Ph.D. at the University of New South Wales.
 Four years later, in 1995, he received his PhD.

 Poulton then took a position as a clinical psychologist at Long Bay Jail, treating people at risk of suicide.
 There he met his future wife, also a clinical psychologist working in another part of the jail.
 After six months, he and his by-then wife moved to Dunedin for Poulton to become deputy director of the Dunedin Study.

 In 2000, Poulton became director of the Dunedin Study.
 In 2006, he was appointed to a personal chair in the School of Medicine.

+Personal life and death

+Poulton was married to clinical psychologist Sandhya Ramrakha, with whom he has a daughter.

+In about February 2021, Poulton was diagnosed with salivary duct cancer.
+Despite treatment, in about May 2021, it had metastasised and was incurable.
+He died from the disease on 29 September 2023, at the age of 61.